piyushm27/Pedigree-Chart-Solver---Artifical-Intelligence/readme.txt

 "problem.py"
 - the file that stores important classes and function used in solvin ghte problem

-"test.py" an "test2.py"
-- these are files to try a code snippet

 "util.py"
 - this file stores a few important functions and data structures used for solving this problem.
 - PS- Some functions and data structures in this file are take from open source which are well cited.